AaditAntony/chat-backend/README.md

-the problems have been resolved for the private chat the chatting with one person to another person is a success the code of the websocket interceptor has been changed
+the problems have been resolved for the private chat the chatting with one person to another person is a success the code of the websocket interceptor has been changed the code of the private chat controller has been changed